Replacing An Architect(Last Updated On: January 30, 2020)

 On a few occasions I have replaced an architect who had been fired.
 I even once worked on a project where the original architect had been blacklisted by the NYC Department Of Buildings.
 The DOB publishes a list of architect’s and engineers disciplinary action or “voluntary surrender” of privileges.
 I tread carefully in these situations.

 If you are having problems with an architect you can always go to the DOB’s small business and homeowners night if you qualify for a fee consultation.
 They may be able to help you figure out what to do.
 And as always I recommend you make sure the people you work with are licensed and insured.
 We call licensed architects Registered Architects.
 You should never hire anyone who doesn’t have a license and insurance.

 When I have done this I submit a PW1 form signed by the property owner requesting the department of buildings allows me the new architect to supersede the original architect.
 In this situation I replaced all documents originally filed with new documents signed and stamped by me the new architect.
 I also provided new plans.

-In most cases the new architect will redo all the plans.
+In many cases the new architect will redo all the plans.
 The intellectual property of architectural drawings belongs to the architect.
 It is a violation of intellectual property to to use the plans without the architects consent, or in a manner that differs from their intended use.
 If you intend to reuse some of the previous architects work you will need to get written consent.
 Be careful in these situations you don not want to open yourself up to a lawsuit.
 Remember even though you paid for the plans you do not own them the architect does.
 Also if you are firing an architect doesn’t that mean there was some sort of deficiency in the architect.
 Why would you want to use their work?